missionfission/ML-Classifiers/README.md

-This repository contains the implementation of all general ML Classifiers from Scratch
+This repository contains the implementation of all general ML Classifiers from Scratch in python